 If we understand the emotions caused by dementia, and the skills that are not lost, we will be able to provide more empathetic and effective support to our loved ones.

-This dementia training course is divided into eight lessons, each including a number of 10–20 minute videos (total of 36 videos), which will introduce you to strength-based dementia care.
+Our online dementia course is divided into eight lessons, each including a number of 10–20 minute videos (total of 36 videos), which will introduce you to strength-based dementia care.
 Each video covers one concept or technique, in simple terms with real life examples, drawn from Judy Cornish’s experience with her clients at DAWN.
 The lessons are cumulative, building on one another.

-Through watching the videos in all eight lessons, you and your care team will have a full understanding of the emotional needs caused by dementia, as well as the tools and techniques of the DAWN Method.
+Through watching the videos in all eight lessons, you and your family will have a full understanding of the emotional needs caused by dementia, as well as the tools and techniques of the DAWN Method.

 It’s helpful to look at dementia from the perspective of the changes in a person’s functioning, rather than as a disease and symptoms.
 When we do this, their behaviors make sense and are manageable instead of unexpected.